am-i-rit/rashbot/README.md

 ## Current limitations and next steps

 - Draw tracking is not complete: the half-move clock and Zobrist hash must be updated as moves are made before fifty-move and repetition detection can be enabled reliably.
-- The evaluation currently considers material only.
-- Search is fixed-depth Negamax without alpha-beta pruning.
 - UCI time controls and the `stop` command still need search cancellation support.
 - FEN position loading may be added to support `position fen ...`.